ELadrimonos/ipados_menu_bar/README.md

 | Menu Icons Support | ❌ |
 | Custom Menu Items Placement | ❌ |
 | Menu Separators | ❓ |

+## ⚠️ API Stability Notice

+**Important:** This package is currently in early development (version 0.x.x).
+The API is subject to breaking changes until it reaches a stable 1.0.0 release.
+Please be aware that:

+- Method signatures may change
+- Configuration options may be modified or removed
+- New features may introduce breaking changes

+We recommend pinning to a specific version in your `pubspec.yaml` and reviewing the changelog before updating.
+Once the package reaches version 1.0.0, we will follow semantic versioning for all future releases.

 ## 🤝 Contributing